-Over the last 12 months, TSBC has received indications from both retailers and processors that the SML OTRs should be regulated to level the playing field for OTR tire consumers, and to secure the volumes necessary to allow economies of scale for processing.
+TSBC continues to receive indications of interest from industry stakeholders in regulating the current non-program SML OTRs to level the playing field for OTR tire consumers and secure the volumes necessary to allow economies of scale for processing.
+Across Canada, most tire programs already include these tires and have been successful in finding disposal options.